kelloggm/cs-490-website/about.md

 * Copy a significant portion (more than about 10 lines of code or a single method - use your judgment) of your assignment from the internet, even if you cite your source.
 * Copy a short snippet from the internet without citing your source.
 * Copy code from the output of a large language model (such as ChatGPT) without citing your source
-* Copy code from the output of a large language model prompted by someone other than you (or your teammates, for the group project)
+* Copy code from the output of a large language model prompted by someone other than you

 These rules are intended to mimic what is acceptable in industry when working as a software engineer: using the resources available to you, such as your teammates and the wider internet, is always allowed.
 But, it would be illegal to copy code from a competing company working on a similar product.
+The same rules apply to English writing, although you should avoid copying text whole-sale from any source (this specifically means that using an LLM to help you with writing is allowed, but do note that I don't think LLMs produce particularly lucid text, so you should definitely avoid using LLM-generated text without editing it heavily if you want to do well on a written assignment).

 # Consequences of Violating the Collaboration Policy